 The massive oscillating weight, too, looks very impressive with its random engraving that makes a very good background for the brand’s easily recognizable “anchor” logo.

-Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, dual time system with instant time zone adjustor, and big date in double-window.
+Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, a dual time system with an instant time zone adjustor, and a big date in a double-window.

 Photos: Ulysse Nardin

 Ulysse Nardin Sonata Silicium specification

 Complications: Hours, Minutes, Center Seconds, 24-hour Dual-Time, Chiming Alarm, Countdown, On/off indicator for alarm adjusted from the button on the left crown

 Power reserve: 42 hours